boxblinkracer/phpunuhi/README.md

 ```

 * Every set can have its own storage format (default is JSON).
+* A JSON set can have 2 additional attributes
+    * jsonIntent [optioanl]: the intent for the imported and formatted JSON files (e.g. jsonIntent="3"). default is "2"
+    * jsonSort [optioanl]: indicates if the JSON data should be sorted alphabetically or not (e.g. jsonSort="true"), default is "false"
 * Every translation file needs its own locale.

 ## 4. Validate Command